There’s a misconception that being quiet means you’re weak or lack confidence. But that’s far from the truth.

 Reliability is a trait that commands respect in any setting, personal or professional.

 Quiet individuals often excel at being reliable.
-We tend to be thoughtful, diligent, and less prone to making rash decisions.
+They tend to be thoughtful, diligent, and less prone to making rash decisions.

 When you consistently follow through on your promises and commitments, people learn that they can count on you.
 This builds trust and respect over time.